 Connie Burk and her family are long-time members of Kol HaNeshamah.
 Connie served on the Board of Trustees as both Senior V-P and Treasurer, and chaired the Rabbinic Search Committee.
 In 2010, she received KHN’s inaugural Deborah Award for Visionary Leadership.

-An experienced executive leader and community organizer, Connie directed the NW Network, an anti-violence program serving the Pacific NW and the nation.
+An experienced executive leader and community organizer, Connie continues her antiviolence work as a program developer for Mother Nation, a by-and-for Native American antiviolence organization bringing credentialed cultural-based healing to Indigenous survivors of violence from across the lifecourse.
+Previously, she directed the NW Network, an anti-violence program that served the Pacific NW and the nation.
 At the NW Network, she founded the National LGBTQ Institute on Intimate Partner Violence, the National LGBTQ TTA Institute and the annual Q&A Summit.
 She authored numerous articles and publications including the book, Trauma Stewardship: An Everyday Guide to Caring for Self While Caring for Others.

 Connie believes congregations are emerging as the most vital social institution of our time, “Congregations are uniquely poised to call us in, affirm what is good and kind, and reconnect our capacity for authentic relationship in real time.”